egtogamat/hotspot-manufacturers/applications/innodev.md

 An ATECC608B chip is used to securely store the swarm_key.
 The board supports 2 different ECC chips from 2 different manufactures: ATECC608B and DS28C36

 **LoRa module**
+We will use the mPCIe module reference design by Semtech.
+We will aquire the already built module from a supplier based in Germany.
-LoRa module is designed and produced by us.
+When we will increase the yearly production we will start using the LoRa module designed and produced by us.
 It is a mPCIe module, and uses SPI and GIO for communication.
 We use the SX1303 & SX1250 in order to take advantage of the Fine Timestamp capability of this chipset and implement higher accuracy location services in the future.
 This mPCIe radio module is designed by us, and produced in factories in China and, as backup,  Germany.
 There are other LoRa mPCIe modules on the market but we prefer to produce our own, in order to decrease the dependency from other partners and avoid procurement risks.
 We can produce RF modules as much as we need according to the orders.
 Components for it will be procured from different distribution partners from the UK, Romania and China.

 **CPU Module**